 "It never works out for the dipshit in the mask"

 However, I was pleasantly surprised to find that Scream VI proved to be a significantly more engaging and satisfying experience than its re-reboot predecessor.
-It’s clear that the filmmakers drew heavy inspiration from Scream 2, much in the same way that Scream (5) paid homage to the original.
-Like part 2, Scream VI strikes a good balance between tension and comedy throughout its runtime, with one particularly scary sequence taking place on a subway ride, the masses of people a cloud of fog for Ghostface, that ranks among the better stalking sequences in the franchise’s history.
+It’s clear that Radio Silence drew heavy inspiration from Scream 2, much in the same way that Scream (5), the first post Wes Craven entry, was an homage to the original.
+Like part 2, Scream VI strikes a good balance between tension and comedy throughout its runtime.
+But the film’s high point is on the “horror” side of the ledger rather than “comedy”: It’s a particularly scary sequence taking place on a subway ride, the masses of people a cloud of fog for Ghostface, that ranks among the better stalking sequences in the franchise’s history.

-One of the film’s greatest strengths lies in its returning cast of teenage characters, who have dubbed themselves the “core four.”
+One of the film’s strengths lies in its returning cast of teenage characters, who have dubbed themselves the “core four.”
 Their development and chemistry are a highlight of this outing, and it’s clear that the filmmakers have put a lot of thought into fleshing out these characters and their relationships.
 I care about Sam, Tara, Mindy, and Chad almost as much as I ever did Sidney, Dewey, and Gale.
 Scream VI also brings back Hayden Panettiere from Scream 4, who was one of the best sidekicks in the franchise’s history.
 (No sign of Adam Brody despite my pleas.)

 My ranking: Scream 1 > Scream 2 > Scream 4 > Scream 6 > Scream 5 > Scream 3